Fano varieties of cubic fourfolds containing a plane: Introduction

 Notice that the moduli space of complexes in Theorem \ref{thm:main1} can be regarded as a compactification of an open subset of the moduli space of twisted stable sheaves in Theorem \ref{thm:main2} via complexes.
 The two compactifications are related by a wall-crossing phenomenon in the derived category.
 In geometric terms, as observed in Remark \ref{rmk:MukaiFlopUtah}, this means that $F(Y)$ is the Mukai flop of a moduli space of twisted sheaves, for generic cubic fourfolds containing a plane.

+Theorem \ref{prop:Hassett} shows that the condition of $F(Y)$ being birational to a moduli space of untwisted sheaves on a K3 surface is equivalent to having an exact equivalence between $\cat{T}_Y$ and the bounded derived category of coherent sheaves on a K3 surface.
+Under the light of Kuznetsov's conjecture, this provides a criterion for the rationality of cubic fourfolds containing a plane in terms of the geometry of the Fano variety of lines.

 Some words about the plan of the paper are in order here.
 Section \ref{sec:prelim} studies the semi-orthogonal decomposition of the derived category of a cubic fourfold containing a plane defined in \cite{Kuz3}.
 In particular, we deal with some basic properties of the ideal sheaves of lines (and of complexes closely related to them) which will be fundamental for the paper.
 Contrary to the order in the exposition above, we first prove Theorem \ref{thm:main2} in Section \ref{sec:stab}.
 This is motivated by the fact that the argument descends directly from some easy properties studied in Section \ref{subsec:twistedK3} and which will be used to prove Theorem \ref{thm:main1} as well.
+In Section \ref{subsec:bir3} we characterize when the Fano variety of lines is birational to a moduli space of untwisted sheaves on a K3 surface in terms of Kuznetsov's component $\cat{T}_Y$.
 Finally, in Section \ref{sec:iso}, we use Bridgeland's stability conditions to prove Theorem \ref{thm:main1}.
 For sake of simplicity, all derived functors will be denoted as if they were underived, e.g.\ for a morphism of varieties $f:X\to Z$, we will denote $f^*$ for the derived pull-back, $f_*$ for the derived push-forward, and so on.
+We work over the complex numbers.